JohnColomo/colomoj/README.md

 It's no just tech. <br>It’s the thrill of the hunt for me.

 <br>SMBv1,
-PrintNightmare, BlueKeep, and the guy who opens and clicks in all emails...
+PrintNightmare, BlueKeep, or the guy who opens and clicks in all emails...

 <br>I will find you and when i do I'll squash you like the bug you are